adityagupta1089/adityagupta1089.github.io/about.md

 categories: [General]
 ---
 Hi!
 I am Aditya Gupta.
 I am currently a final year undergraduate at IIT Ropar.
 I like computers and mathematics.
+If you are a prospective employer you might want to look at my [Curriculum Vitae](https://drive.google.com/file/d/1mv5550jWKoo4OXpRwEmUCA2G3cB2k8Vm/view?usp=sharing)

 Other places you can find me are: